 The Day Led Zeppelin Became Part of the Union

 On February 1, 1975 members of the Canadian Union of Public Employees (CUPE), at CKLG AM Radio (known as “LG73”) in Vancouver went on strike for a first contract.
-The disc jockeys and news staff walked out, locked the doors and left a pro-union song playing on continuous loop all day.
+The disc jockeys and news staff walked out, locked the doors and left a pro-union song playing on-air in a continuous loop.
 Management scrambled for hours to obtain an injunction, unlock the studio and turn off the music.
-They also arranged strikebreakers to keep the station on the air.
+Then they hired strikebreakers to keep the station on the air.

 The concerts went ahead with co-sponsorship by CUPE.
 Jimmy Page, John Bonham, Robert Plant and John Paul Jones serenaded Vancouver fans with a set list that included Stairway to Heaven, Whole Lotta Love, Dazed and Confused and Rock and Roll.

-The song the union members played on February 1, 1975?
+And what song did CUPE leave on-air when they walked off on February 1, 1975?
 The Strawbs “Part of the Union”.